EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-2_calculating_average_voltage.md

 If your OU has not installed the Data Calculation Templates, you need first install the templates before you can start.

-1. Log in to the EnOS Management Console and click **Stream Processing > Streamsets Libs**.
+1. Log in to the EnOS Management Console and click **Stream Processing > Pipeline Library**.

 2. Click the **Template** tab to view the data calculation templates that can be installed.
 Currently, the following templates are available.